False Memory OCD and Real Event OCD

 Small steps that are often safer than another memory check

-• Name the pattern: “This is the memory-doubt loop.”
+• Give the pattern a name: “This is the memory-doubt loop.”

-• Write down the compulsion you want to reduce, not a long case file about whether the feared memory is true.
+• Write down the compulsion you want to reduce, rather than a long case file about whether the feared memory is true.

-• Return to a valued action: work, study, rest, food, a walk, a kind message, or a practical task.
+• Return to something you value: work, study, rest, food, a walk, a kind message, or a practical task.

-• Bring the pattern to therapy instead of using therapy only to seek repeated reassurance.
+• Bring the pattern to therapy, rather than using therapy only to seek repeated reassurance.

 Related pages